Joel Hurt, MD

-Shoulder replacement is the third-most common joint replacement procedure performed in the United States today.
+Shoulder replacement is the third most common joint replacement procedure performed in the United States.
 It can give you pain-free movement again, but there are a few different approaches to this surgery to consider.
-At the offices of leading orthopedic surgeon Joel H. Hurt, MD, in Marble Falls, Austin, and Bastrop, Texas, Dr. Hurt can correctly diagnose your shoulder pain and explain all your joint replacement options.
-Learn more about how you can live without shoulder pain by scheduling a consultation online or by phone.
+Our providers can correctly diagnose your shoulder pain and explain all of your joint replacement options.

-While your shoulder isn’t a weight-bearing joint, shoulder replacement is still a major decision, so it’s important that you discuss your thoughts, needs, and goals with Dr. Hurt.
-He wants to help you be as active and pain-free as possible.
+While your shoulder isn’t a weight-bearing joint, shoulder replacement is still a major decision.
+That means it’s vital that you discuss your thoughts, needs, and goals with your provider.
+Austin Orthopedic Institute wants to help you be as active and pain-free as possible.

-With partial shoulder replacement, Dr. Hurt restores the head of your humerus (the ball part of the ball-and-socket) using a new metal surface.
-You retain the socket part of your shoulder joint.
+In a partial shoulder replacement, the head of the humerus (the ball part of the ball-and-socket) is restored using a new metal surface.
+The socket part of the joint is retained.

 Partial shoulder replacement may be a good option if you have a non-healing fracture, are young with early onset arthritis, or have a special condition called avascular necrosis of the humerus (in which the bone tissue dies and collapses).